safak-tamses/FIRISBE-Case/README.md

 A Docker container is created to accommodate all project dependencies.
 Access to the container is available through the docker-compose.yml file located in the root directory.
 To utilize it, execute the "docker compose up -d" command from the directory containing the file.

 The project's unit tests are completed using the JUnit library.
 Additionally, to access the project's endpoints, you can simply double-click the "Swagger UI.html" file located in the root directory, and navigate to the Swagger endpoints with their respective descriptions provided.
+To measure the coverage levels of the tests, you can run a test class in coverage mode located within the test directory.

 The project employs the latest version of Spring Security, ensuring that all endpoints operate based on role-based access control.
 Currently, there are two available roles within the system.
 When a customer registers, they are registered with the "user" role.
 Furthermore, upon project initialization, a one-time creation of an admin account is initiated.
 The login credentials for this account are as follows: Username: "admin@admin.com" Password: "admin"